nilor-corp/zenerator/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-# Installing Zenerator
+# Zenerator

-## Dependencies:
+## Dependencies
-- python
+- Python
-- cuda version 12.11
+- Cuda version 12.11
-- ssh connection to nilor corp HF organization: https://huggingface.co/nilor-corp
+- SSH connection to Nilor Corp HuggingFace organization: https://huggingface.co/nilor-corp
-- git lfs
+- Git and LFS

 ## Installation
-these commands have only been tested using adminsistrative powershell so far
+**Disclaimer:** These commands have only been tested using Powershell with Administrative privileges so far.

-### setup python environment
+### Setup the Python environment
 ```
 mkdir nilor-corp
 cd nilor-corp